hanovatech/www.bws-emtech.com/content/english/about.md

 ceo:
   enable: true
   bg_image: /uploads/ceo_png.png
-  title: We are efficient to <br> make your business rise
+  title: "Meet Our CEO: Waleed Sahhary <br> Leading Innovation in Electric Mobility"
   content: Waleed Sahhary is the CEO and Managing Director of BWS e-Mobility
     Technologies GmbH.
 2001 and 2005 he has recieved the Bachelor and the Master of Science in the Electrical Engineering and Information Technology form the